 Chinese open-mold frames don’t have names; they have numbers: three digits after FM (FM stands for frame mould).
 So, FM099 is an open mold frame baked in "frame mould ninety nine".
 FM099 is also a familiar looking shape – it looks an awful lot like the Specialized Venge.
 In short, it’s a knock-off, and is known online, wink-wink, as the "Fenge."

-The FM086 still looks trick, but it's now actually quite dated - the 2016 version is the FM087.
+The FM086 still looks trick, but it’s now actually quite dated – a later version is the FM087.

 Chris Mei of VeloBuild, a Chinese trading company that sources and sells open-mold frames told BikeBiz that 30 percent of VeloBuild’s sales are to Europe, 65 percent to North America and five percent to Australia.